Third Street Promenade: Entertainment

 Community sentiment and feedback during the 1989 planning phase expressed strong desire for public gathering space and "outdoor living room" space.
 The redevelopment plans took this to heart and designed the public space for public life, shopping and entertainment.
 Street performers and entertainers are a frequent sight on the street.
 On a typical Saturday night in the summer, singer-songwriters, classical guitar players, magicians, clowns, hip-hop dancers, lounge singers, session drummers, and other artists line up approximately 40 ft to 50 ft apart from each other all along Third Street.

+The Third Street Promenade in Santa Monica is home to many iconic and popular shops, making it the perfect shopping destination.
+Visitors can explore stores such as Patagonia, Lululemon, Anthropologie, and Urban Outfitters.
+In addition, the promenade has several high-end designer outlet stores, including Coach, Kate Spade, Rolex, and Tiffany & Co.
+Beyond shopping, the Third Street Promenade is also a cultural landmark.
+Its picturesque setting has been the backdrop for many iconic films, including Heat, Pee-wee's Big Adventure, Pretty in Pink, Twins, and Freaky Friday.
+It has also appeared in popular television series such as Curb Your Enthusiasm and Buffy the Vampire Slayer, further cementing its place in entertainment history.